 Tell Us What You Do Upfront.
 Within the first 30 seconds of your presentation audience needs to know exactly what you do and why they should care.
-If you can't get that boiled down into 30 seconds, and you can't start your presentation with that information, you're going to the audience
+If you cannot get that boiled down into 30 seconds, and you cannot start your presentation with that information, you are going to lose the audience

 Don't Save the Best for Last.
 This is a common mistake - people want to end with a punch.
-Too often people leave this until the end when most people have stopped paying attention.
+Too often presenters leave this until the end when most people have stopped paying attention.

 But Don't End Weakly.
 No surprise, the ending still has to be strong.
 The end of your presentation is there to hammer home your key messages, the things you absolutely want people to remember when they leave and talk about you (and your presentation) for days thereafter.
-The ending doesn't have to be flashy, it has to be concise, convincing and concrete.
+The ending does not have to be flashy, it has to be concise, convincing and concrete.

-Pitching is hard, whether it's on stage, in a boardroom, on a conference call or anywhere else for that matter.
-Most of you are not natural born sales people.
+Pitching is hard, whether it is on stage, in a boardroom, on a conference call or anywhere else for that matter.
+Most of the presenters are not natural-born salespeople.
 It takes work and practice.
-But without a doubt you can improve at it Good luck!
+But without a doubt, you can improve at it Good luck!

-Fairness and proper behavior are expected from all the participants and in case of nonproper behavior the organization may decide to exclude the participants from the competition to its own discretion.
+Fairness and proper behavior are expected from all the participants and in case of nonproper behavior the organisation may decide to exclude the participants from the competition to its own discretion.